nsimon/ethereum-demo-scripts/README.md

 **Script 1**: Creates a local ethereum node structure and associated startnode.sh script to start the node.

-**Script 2**: Creates, deploys, and tests a smart contract with web3 and nodejs on a local testrpc node.
+**Script 2**: Creates, deploys, and tests a smart contract with web3 and nodejs on a local test node.

-**Script 3**: Creates, deploys, and tests a smart contract with truffle on a local testrpc node.
+**Script 3**: Creates, deploys, and tests a smart contract with truffle on a local test node.

 These ethereum-demo-scripts were tested in a bash shell on Ubuntu Linux 16.04.3 LTS.
 The scripts should also run in a Mac terminal, but has not been tested.
 Prerequisites are listed below.